The following page focuses on the diagnosis and management of adults with chronic asthma.

 NICE guidelines advise that asthma should be considered in patients with the presence of more than one variable symptom of wheeze, cough , breathlessness and chest tightness.

-access to spirometry should be available over the course of 24/25 in general practice.
+Access to spirometry should be available over the course of 24/25 in general practice.
 There is some access to FeNO in general practice

 Fractional exhaled nitrous oxide (FeNO) testing - if available.
-Should be used where possible to confirm eosinophilic airway inflammation to support an asthma diagnosis in people aged 17 years and older and can also be used in children where diagnostic uncertainty (see CKS).
+Should be used where possible to confirm eosinophilic airway inflammation to support an asthma diagnosis in people aged 5 years and older.
 This test may be available in some primary care practices.
 There is currently no routine access via secondary care referral in BNSSG.
+See FeNO - Help with your business case | Primary Care Respiratory Society to help construct your business case to enable sustainable adoption of FeNO in your practice.

 Spirometry - should be offered to all symptomatic people over the age of five years.
 The FEV1/FVC ratio is normally greater than 70%.
 Any value less than this suggests airflow limitation.
 However, a normal spirometry result when the person is asymptomatic does not rule out asthma.
 Access to spirometry in general practice is still patchy but is part of the supplementary services basket so should be more widely available over the course of 2024/25.
 See also Spirometry page for updates.